sasha-hakakha/diy-chess/README.md

 # diy-chess
-Lisp program to design custom chess variations
+JS interactive game where one can design their own chess variations

+Sout Lorc for piece designs